fereidoun-moradi/CG-RFID-Authentication-Protocol-A-Passive-Disclosure-Attack-and-An-Improvement/README.md

 [1].
 Moradi, F., Mala, H., and Ladani, B. T. (2015).
 Security Analysis and Strengthening of an RFID Lightweight Authentication Protocol Suitable for VANETs.
 Springer, Wireless Personal Communications, 83(4), pp. 2607-2621.

-# By considerig following sample values to run the protocol, it outputs discovered parameters.
+# By considerig following sample values to run, it outputs discovered parameters.
 SSK<- 7225
 ID<- 49347
 seed<- 13498